alephium/old-wiki/src/Full-Node-Starter-Guide.md

 ### Mining

-For mining, you can follow our [GPU Miner Guide](GPU-Miner-Guide.md).
+For miner wallet and mining tutorial, you can follow our [GPU Miner Guide](GPU-Miner-Guide.md).

 ### Wallet